fffergal/fructify/README.md

 local version too.

 Secrets are inserted as environment variables.
 You can see which secrets are needed by looking in vercel.json.
 Put local secrets in a .env file.
+If you have access to LastPass and the lpass CLI installed, you can use make_env.sh to make the .env file.

 Start a local server with `vercel dev`.